 - a.
-IRS Form 1040 for 2020; or

-- b.
-Documentation of income for the two months prior to the month of application, including but not limited to the following documentation, as applicable:

-- Unemployment benefit statement

-- Pay stubs or wage statement

-- Benefits letter for programs such as Social Security, SSI, SSDI, etc.

-- Proof of child support and/or spousal support/alimony

-- Proof of pension or retirement income

-- Proof of workers compensation
+IRS Form 1040 for 2020 or 2021.
+Applications submitted after April 15, 2022 must use the 2021 Form 1040; or - b.
+Documentation of income, including but not limited to the following documentation, as applicable: - Unemployment benefit statement - Pay stubs or wage statement - Benefits letter for programs such as Social Security, SSI, SSDI, etc. - Proof of child support and/or spousal support/alimony - Proof of pension or retirement income - Proof of workers compensation

 Staff will calculate an applicant's household income based on the documentation submitted by the applicant and will determine whether the applicant's income is within the IERA income limits.
+If an applicant household is unable to provide any income documentation, the household will be permitted to self-certify income for purposes of eligibility.